Morningstar88/X/README.md

 <img src="https://raw.githubusercontent.com/Morningstar88/X/main/pics/Kalki-Better-Screenshot.png">
 </p>

+X is a framework that will help you learn Github documents, help scale a project, set up a microfinance node, and create powerful AIs.

 1. Open Source Ticker.
 2. Teach GFM Readmes and Forking.
 Teach me how to make AIs.
 Can it be done in Vietnamese?
 3. Ancient Intelligence Apartment of the Future.